Public Consultation: Projected Carbon Units

 Verra sought input on the value proposition, technical design, and potential implementation of the PCU through an initial public consultation in late 2020.
 Since then, Verra has continued engaging with advisory groups and other key stakeholders on the design of the PCU.
 Verra has also retained specialist legal counsel to assess and consider relevant regulatory implications of PCUs.

-This consultation will be open from 3 May to 1 June 2022.
+The public consultation was open from 3 May 2022 to 1 June 2022.
 Input from this second consultation will inform the final design and implementation of the PCU, which Verra anticipates launching in the fall of 2022, as part of a VCS Program Update.